 Cisco does not sell the Personal Data of California consumers.

 Cisco does not discriminate against individuals for exercising their privacy rights.

 California Shine the Light

-We may update this Privacy Statement from time to time.
-If we modify our Privacy Statement, we will post the revised version here with an updated revision date.
+we will post the revised version here with an updated revision date.
 If we make material changes to our Privacy Statement, we may also notify you by other means, such as by posting a notice on our websites or sending you a notification.
 By continuing to use our website after such revisions are in effect, you accept and agree to the revisions and to abide by them.

-The Cisco Privacy Statement was revised and effective as of July 1, 2022.
+The Cisco Privacy Statement was revised and effective as of September 26, 2023.

 We value your opinion.
 Should you have questions or comments related to this Privacy Statement, please submit a Privacy Request or send mail to:

-San Jose, CA 95134 USA
+Chief Privacy Officer Cisco Systems, Inc. 170 West Tasman Dr. San Jose, CA 95134 USA

-San Jose, CA 95134 USA
+Americas Privacy Officer Cisco Systems, Inc. 170 West Tasman Dr. San Jose, CA 95134 USA